 - An ApsaraDB for Redis instance is created as the destination of data migration.

-- An Elastic Compute Service (ECS) instance is created for running the redis-shake tool.
+- An Elastic Compute Service (ECS) instance is created to run the redis-shake tool.

-- The IP address of the ECS instance is added to the whitelist of the destination ApsaraDB for Redis instance.
+- The ECS instance can access the destination ApsaraDB for Redis instance.

-- A backup file is stored in the ECS instance.
+- A Redis database backup (RDB) file is stored on the ECS instance.

-The redis-shake tool is an open-source tool developed by Alibaba Cloud.
-You can use it to parse (decode mode), recover (restore mode), back up (dump mode), and synchronize (sync/rump mode) Redis data.
-In restore mode, the redis-shake tool can use an RDB file to recover or migrate data.
-This topic describes how to recover data from an RDB file to an ApsaraDB for Redis instance to help you migrate data from on-premises Redis to the cloud.
+Redis-shake is an open source tool developed by Alibaba Cloud.
+You can use it to parse (decode mode), recover (restore mode), back up (dump mode), and synchronize (sync or rump mode) Redis data.
+In restore mode, you can use redis-shake to restore or migrate data from RDB files.
+This topic describes how to restore data from an RDB file to an ApsaraDB for Redis instance.
+This way, you can migrate a self-managed Redis instance to Alibaba Cloud.

-- Log on to the ECS instance that can access the destination ApsaraDB for Redis instance.
+- Log on to the ECS instance that can access the ApsaraDB for Redis instance.

-Note We recommend that you download the latest version.
+Note We recommend that you download the latest version of redis-shake.

 - Run the following command to decompress the downloaded redis-shake.tar.gz package:

-# tar -xvf redis-shake.tar.gzNote In the decompressed folder, the redis-shake file is a binary file that can be run in the 64-bit Linux operating system.
-The redis-shake.conf file is the configuration file of the redis-shake tool.
-You need to modify this configuration file in the next step.
+tar -xvf redis-shake.tar.gzNote The decompressed redis-shake file is a binary file that is executable in the 64-bit Linux operating system.
+The redis-shake.conf file is the configuration file of redis-shake.
+You must modify this configuration file.

 - Modify the redis-shake.conf file.
-The following table describes the parameters for the restore mode of the redis-shake
+The following table describes the parameters for the restore mode of redis-shake.

 Table 1.
-Parameters for the restore mode of the redis-shake tool Parameter Description Example rdb.input The path of the RDB file.
-You can specify either a relative path or an absolute path. /root/tools/RedisShake/demo.rdb target.address The connection address and service port of the destination ApsaraDB for Redis instance.
+Parameters for the restore mode of redis-shake Parameter Description Example rdb.input The path of the RDB file.
+You can specify a relative path or an absolute path. /root/tools/RedisShake/demo.rdb target.address The endpoint and port of the ApsaraDB for Redis instance.

-target.password_raw The password of the destination ApsaraDB for Redis instance.
+target.password_raw The password of the ApsaraDB for Redis instance.

 TargetPass233Note If you use a database account other than the default database account to connect to the ApsaraDB for Redis instance, set this parameter in the following format:

-rewrite Specifies whether to overwrite the existing keys in the ApsaraDB for Redis instance that are identical to those in the RDB file.
+rewrite Specifies whether to overwrite the existing keys in ApsaraDB for Redis that are the same as those in the RDB file.
 Valid values:

 Note Default value: true.
-We recommend that you back up the valid data of the destination ApsaraDB for Redis instance before migration.
-If you set this parameter to false and any keys are duplicate in the source and destination databases, an error message is returned.
+We recommend that you back up the valid data in ApsaraDB for Redis before you migrate data.
+If you set this parameter to false and a key exists in both the source and destination databases, an error message is returned.

-parallel The number of concurrent threads used to synchronize the RDB file.
-More concurrent threads improve synchronization performance.Note
+parallel The number of concurrent threads used to restore the RDB file.
+More concurrent threads improve the synchronization performance.Note

 - Minimum value: 1.